swayechateau/solemnity-meta/README.md

 ```

 Production
-Either host on a php support server or use docker `will add instruction later`
+Either host on a server with go support or use one with docker support `will add instruction later`

 How it works
 ------------------